neerajwahi/pairjam/README.md

 ### Server

 The stack:
-- Node.js with the following modules
+- Node.js with following modules:
--- ws (for WebSocket)
+- ws (for WebSocket)
--- winston (for logging)
+- winston (for logging)
--- node-github (for GitHub integration)
+- node-github (for GitHub integration)

 #### GitHub integration